mycordaapp/continuations/docs/continuations.md

 directly after the last successful step.
 The breakdown of the steps and the logic within steps is entirely a decision for developer, but in most cases Continuations will control processes that are subject to failure of some form.

 The simple example below explains it well.
-In the case we use the [Chaos](https://github.com/mycordaapp/commons/blob/master/docs/chaos.md) library to inject failure conditions.
+In this case we use the [Chaos](https://github.com/mycordaapp/commons/blob/master/docs/chaos.md) library to inject failure conditions.

 ```kotlin